Sina The Gray – Sumptuous boutique hotel, just seconds from the Duomo.

 Milan’s version of the happy hour is the famous aperitivo: cocktails served with ‘free’ tapas-style appetizers.
 Every bar offers it in some form and is a great way to keep yourself going until dinner, which doesn’t usually start before 8 or 9 pm.

 - Camparino – Camparino is a thoroughly Italian liquor whose inventor started this bar in 1867.
 Go for an evening Negroni or Americano aperitivo and drench yourself in Italian history and tradition.
-3-minute walk (0.1 mile).
+(0.1 mile).

 Nearby Shopping & Cool Shops